FaradayRF/Faraday-Software/Applications/Hermes/Readme.md

 # Hermes - Message Application

 Hermes is a simple messaging application developed for Faraday.
-Hermes was the God of messengers so it seemed fitting.
+Hermes, the messenger of the gods in mythology, is a fitting name for our first application to transition into messaging between radios.

-The messaging functionality is the result of a Flask server that allows Transmit/Receive capability for locally connected Faraday devices.
-When the Flask server is running, requests sent to the specific port of operation allow the transmission and reception of data messages wirelessly between two (or more) Faraday devices.
+Based on Flask like many other Faraday applications, Hermes provides transmit and receive messaging functionality for Faraday radios within range of each other.
+Sending a message to the Flask port with an HTTP request will cause Hermes to interface with the local Faraday radio via Proxy to send the message over RF.
+The reverse is also true for receive.

 The `hermesflaskexample_rx.py` and `hermesflaskexample_tx.py` scripts are examples of simple user interface programs utilizing the Flask messaging server and provide functionality to transmit text between two units.